IBM/javacore-analyser/CONTRIBUTING.md

 ## Build container localy
 To build a container:
 `podman build -t javacore-analyser .`

+or

+`docker build -t javacore-analyser .`

 To start the container:
 `podman run -it --rm --name javacore-analyser --mount type=bind,src="local-dir-on-fs",target=/reports -p 5001:5000 javacore-analyser`

+or

+`docker run -it --rm --name javacore-analyser --mount type=bind,src="local-dir-on-fs",target=/reports -p 5001:5000 javacore-analyser`

 `src` parameter specifies where you want to store reports locally
 `-p` specifies port mapping.
 The application in container is running on port 5000.
 You can map it to another port on your machine (5001 in this example).